CARBON PRICING: What is a carbon credit worth?

 Pricing based on value delivered:

 The United States Environmental Protection Agency (EPA) released an updated report in 2015 to estimate the total cost of carbon to society.
-Figure 3 summarizes these costs over time according to different risks and assumptions of climate science.
-This means that for every tonne of carbon dioxide we emit into the atmosphere, we sacrifice an average of USD $36 in environmental degradation and negative social impacts.
+Figure 2 summarizes these costs over time according to different risks and assumptions of climate science.
+This means that for every tonne of carbon dioxide we emit into the atmosphere, we sacrifice between $11 and $212 in environmental degradation and negative social impacts.
 In theory, these should be accounted for in the price of a carbon credit.

-To take this a step further and shine a light on the value above and beyond carbon mitigation, Gold Standard commissioned a group of economists to conduct a comprehensive valuation of the socio-economic benefits delivered by our projects.
-The conclusion was that projects that follow our principles of inclusive design, transparent governance and outcomes that are long-term, consistent and comparable, deliver additional outcomes worth billions of (US equivalent) dollars.
-The economic value of Gold Standard project impacts per tonne of CO2 can be seen in Figure 4.
+To take this a step further and shine a light on the value above and beyond carbon mitigation, Gold Standard commissioned economists to conduct a comprehensive valuation of the socio-economic benefits delivered by our projects.
+The conclusion was that projects that follow safeguards, engage local stakeholders and provide development benefits beyond climate create shared value worth billions of (US equivalent) dollars.
+The economic value of Gold Standard project impacts per tonne of CO2 can be seen in Figure 3.

 Prices in the voluntary carbon market do reflect some of these “economic value” principles.
-For example, prices for clean cookstoves projects, which often deliver life-saving health benefits to women and children, are generally higher than projects that focus more on the emissions reduction.
+For example, prices for community-based clean cookstoves projects, which often deliver life-saving health benefits to women and children, are generally higher than, for example, large-scale renewable energy projects.
 But they ultimately yield to the forces of supply and demand, without safeguards such as a minimum price.
-This is why there is a tremendous gap between the average historical prices for carbon credits from Figure 1 compared to the economic value of impacts they deliver as noted in Figure 4.
+This is why there is a big gap between the average historical prices for carbon credits compared to the economic value of impacts they deliver as noted in Figure 3.

-Gold Standard’s new holistic standard, Gold Standard for the Global Goals, aims to address this discrepancy by more rigorously quantifying the beyond-carbon benefits and allowing for these to be either sold on top of the carbon emission reduction or at least more accurately accounted for within the price of a Gold Stander carbon credit.
-But in the meantime, we advocate for buyers of carbon credits to more fully recognize these values in their negotiations with sellers.
+Gold Standard’s holistic standard, Gold Standard for the Global Goals, aims to address this discrepancy by more rigorously quantifying the beyond-carbon benefits in a consistent and comparable way.
+But in the meantime, we advocate for buyers of carbon credits to more fully recognize the full picture of value creation made possible by these projects.

 In conclusion, deciding on what project to invest in and how much it’s worth remains a bit like navigating the real estate market.
 There are a number of different considerations ranging from quality, type, size, and geographical location.
 While ‘value’ can remain somewhat subjective depending on your organization’s ideals, objectives and requirements and is subject to the forces of supply and demand, Gold Standard advocates for prices of carbon credit to more closely mirror the true social cost of carbon and the economic value provided in additional impacts, while using the power of markets to help deliver this in the most cost-effective manner.